gaehlerm/SoftwareEngineering/README.md

 ### Obscure code

 Additionally, there is the problem with variables inherited from the base class.
 These are almost as bad as global variables.
 One doesn’t know where they come from.
 Imagine a variable you get from 10 levels of inheritance.
 And there are dozens of methods that can alter them.
 This is absolutely terrifying.
-For this reason it is generally not recommended to nest inheritance.
+With composition on the other hand, you'd have to dig your self a way through all the variables.
+This seems like a drawback at first sigth, but it turns out to be a distinct advantage as you always know where in the instance chain you are exactly.
+For this reason it is generally not recommended to nest inheritance and use composition instead.
 And honestly, I don't see at all, why inheritance should be used, other than for defining interfaces.
 Code reuse can be better implemented using composition or functions.

 ### Implementation